aleff-github/my-flipper-shits/[BADUSB] Close All Applications - Windows/README.md

-# Close All Applications - BadUSB ✅
+# Close All Applications - BADUSB ✅

 A script used to close all target open applications.